Non-Local Graph Neural Networks: The Proposed Method

-Our proposed non-local aggregation framework is composed of three steps, namely local embedding, attention-guided sorting, and non-local aggregation.
+As illustrated in Figure~\ref{fig:NLGNN}, our proposed non-local aggregation framework is composed of three steps, namely local embedding, attention-guided sorting, and non-local aggregation.
 In the following, we describe them one by one.

-\paragraph{Local Embedding:} Our proposed framework is built upon a local embedding step that extracts local node embeddings from the node feature vectors.
+\textbf{Local Embedding:} Our proposed framework is built upon a local embedding step that extracts local node embeddings from the node feature vectors.
 The local embedding step can be as simple as

-where the $\textsc{MLP}(\cdot)$ function refers to a multilayer perceptron~(MLP), and $f$ is the dimension of the local node embedding $z_v$.
+The $\textsc{MLP}(\cdot)$ function is a multilayer perceptron~(MLP), and $f$ is the dimension of the local node embedding $z_v$.
 Note that the $\textsc{MLP}(\cdot)$ function is shared across all the nodes in the graph.
 Applying MLP only takes the node itself into consideration without aggregating information from the neighborhood.
+This property is very important on some disassortative graphs, as shown in Section~\ref{sec:exp_dis}.

 On the other hand, graph neural networks~(GNNs) can be used as the local embedding step as well, so that our proposed framework can be easily employed to augment existing GNNs.
 As introduced in Section~\ref{sec:gnn}, modern GNNs perform multilayer local aggregation.
 Typically, for each node, one layer of a GNN aggregates information from its 1-hop neighborhood.
 Stacking $L$ such local aggregation layers allows each node to access information that is $L$ hops away.
-To be specific, the $l$-th layer of a $L$-layer GNN $(l=1,2,\ldots,L)$ can be described as
+To be specific, for each node $v \in V$, the $\ell$-th layer of a $L$-layer GNN $(\ell=1,2,\ldots,L)$ can be described as

-where $z_v^{(0)} = x_v$, and $z_v = z_v^{(L)}$ represents the local node embedding.
-The $\textsc{Aggregate}^{(l)}(\cdot)$ and $\textsc{Transform}^{(l)}(\cdot)$ functions represent the spatial aggregation and feature transformation step introduced in Section~\ref{sec:gnn}, respectively.
+where $z_v^{(0)} = x_v$, and $z_v = z_v^{(L)}$ is the local node embedding. $\textsc{A}^{(\ell)}(\cdot)$ and $\textsc{T}^{(\ell)}(\cdot)$ functions represent the spatial aggregation and feature transformation step introduced in Section~\ref{sec:gnn}, respectively.
 With the above framework, GNNs can capture the node feature information from nodes within a local neighborhood as well as the structural information.

 When either MLP or GNNs is used as the local embedding step, the local node embedding $z_v$ only contains local information of a node $v$.
 However, $z_v$ can be used to guide non-local aggregation, as distant but informative nodes are likely to have similar node features and local structures.
 Based on this intuition, we propose the attention-guided sorting to enable the non-local aggregation.